 The Rush Alzheimer's Disease Center is one of only 29 Alzheimer's disease research centers across the country designated and funded by the National Institute on Aging of the U.S. National Institutes of Health.

-Outstanding Achievement Award for Rush University Cancer Center: American College of Surgeons' Commission on Cancer
+Accreditation for Rush University Cancer Center: American College of Surgeons' Commission on Cancer

 Accreditation for the Blood and Bone Marrow Transplant Clinic: the Foundation for the Accreditation of Cellular Therapy

 The Coleman Foundation Comprehensive Blood and Bone Marrow Transplant Clinic is accredited by the Foundation for the Accreditation of Cellular Therapy (FACT).
 Rush's transplant program is fully accredited for allogeneic and autologous marrow and peripheral blood progenitor cell transplantation, including cell collection and laboratory processing.

 Center of Excellence Designation for Rush Breast Imaging Center: American College of Radiology

 The Rush Breast Imaging Center has been designated a breast imaging center of excellence by the American College of Radiology.
 A center of excellence designation is awarded to breast imaging centers that have demonstrated excellence in breast imaging by achieving accreditation in mammography, breast ultrasound and ultrasound-guided biopsy and stereotactic breast biopsy.